Tony Cliff: Ideology

 Cliff was a revolutionary socialist in the Trotskyist tradition, attempting to make Vladimir Lenin's theory of the party effective in the present day.
 Much of his theoretical writing was aimed at the immediate tasks of the party at the time.

 Initially, the consensus in most Trotskyist groups was that all the states dominated by Stalinist parties – which are characterised by state planning and state ownership of property – are to be seen as 'degenerated workers' states' (the Soviet Union) or 'deformed workers' states' (other Stalinist states, including much of Eastern Europe).
 In many ways, Cliff was the main dissident from this idea, although some of his opponents have sought to associate his 'USSR as state capitalism' view (first expressed in The Nature of Stalinist Russia, 1948) with other ideas: for example, the theory of 'bureaucratic collectivism' associated with Shachtmanite Workers Party in the United States.
 However, Cliff himself was insistent that his ideas owed nothing to those of Max Shachtman, or earlier proponents of the theory such as Bruno Rizzi, and made this clear in his work Bureaucratic Collectivism – A Critique.

 Nevertheless, in the 1950s, his group distributed literature published by Shachtman's group and the theory of the 'permanent arms economy', which was considered one of the pillars of what became the International Socialist Tendency, originated with Shachtman's group, though it is sometimes claimed that Cliff refused to acknowledge this publicly.

 Personal life

 Cliff's wife, Chanie Rosenberg (1922–2021), was an active member successively of the SRG, IS and SWP, in which she remained active for many years.
 As well as authoring many articles on social questions for the group's publications, she was an activist in the National Union of Teachers until her retirement.
 In addition, three of the couple's four children became members of the SWP, with one son, Donny Gluckstein, co-authoring two books with his father.
+He was the brother-in-law of cartographer Michael Kidron and the uncle of filmmaker and crossbench peer Beeban Kidron, Baroness Kidron.

 Cliff is depicted as Jimmy Rock of the Rockers in Tariq Ali's satire Redemption.